-(i) Exogenous Factors: These are factors that exist outside the education system.
-These are economic, social, political, technological and cultural factors.
+- (i) Exogenous Factors: These are factors that exist outside the education system.
+These are economic, social, political, technological and cultural factors. - within the educational system.

-(ii) Endogenous Factors: These are the factors which lead to inequality from within the educational system.
 Absence of schooling facilities as well as poor organisational climate of the school-system, where learning is monotonous, irrelevant and unpleasant to a child.
 Truancy, low achievement in school and dropouts are some major problems which crop out of these factors.